German colonial empire: New colonial policies (1905–1914)

 As a result of the colonial wars in South West Africa and East Africa, which had been caused by poor treatment of native peoples, it was considered necessary to change the German colonial administration, in favor of a more scientific approach to the employment of the colonies that improved the lives of the people in them.
 Therefore, the highest authority in colonial administration, the Colonial Department (Kolonialabteilung) was separated from the Foreign Office and, in May 1907, it became its own ministry, the Imperial Colonial Office (Reichskolonialamt).

-The creator of the new colonial policy was a successful banker and private-sector restructurer, Bernhard Dernburg from Darmstadt, who was placed in charge of the Colonial Department in September 1906 and retained the role as Secretary of State of the revamped Colonial Office until 1910.
+The creator of the new colonial policy was a banker and private-sector restructurer, Bernhard Dernburg from Darmstadt, who was placed in charge of the Colonial Department in September 1906 and retained the role as Secretary of State of the revamped Colonial Office until 1910.
 Entrenched incompetents were screened out and summarily removed from office and "not a few had to stand trial.
 Replacing the misfits was a new breed of efficient, humane, colonial civil servant, usually the product of Dernburg's own creation, the ...
 Colonial Institute at Hamburg."
 In African protectorates, especially Togoland and German East Africa, "improbably advanced and humane administrations emerged."
 Dernburg went on tours of the colonies, to learn about their problems first-hand and find solutions.
 Capital investments by banks were secured with public funds of the imperial treasury to minimize risk.
 Dernburg, as a former banker, facilitated such thinking; he saw his commission to also turn the colonies into paying propositions.
 He oversaw large-scale expansion of infrastructure.
 Every African protectorate built rail lines to the interior.
-Dar es Salaam evolved into "the showcase city of all of tropical Africa," Lomé grew into the "prettiest city in western Africa", and Tsingtao in China was, "in miniature, as German a city as Hamburg or Bremen".
+Dar es Salaam evolved into "the showcase city of all of tropical Africa," Lomé grew into the "prettiest city in western Africa", and Qingdao in China was, "in miniature, as German a city as Hamburg or Bremen".
 Whatever the Germans constructed in their colonies was made to last.
 Scientific and technical institutions for colonial purposes were established or expanded, in order to develop the colonies on these terms.
 Two of these, the Hamburg Colonial Institute and the German Colonial School are predecessor organizations of the modern universities of Hamburg and Kassel.

 Dernburg declared that the indigenous population in the protectorates "was the most important factor in our colonies" and this was affirmed by new laws and initiatives.
 Corporal punishment was abolished.
 Every colony in Africa and the Pacific established the beginnings of a public school system, and every colony built and staffed hospitals.
 In some colonies, native agricultural holdings were encouraged and supported.
 In January 1909, Derburg said "The goal must be colonies closely bound to the Fatherland, administratively independent, intellectually self-sufficient, and healthy."